yuxuanliu2003/CybersecurityAndDataPrivacySpring2026/Final_assignment.md

 - Basic penetration testing techniques on web applications

 ## Phase 2
-I focused on password cracking by extracting password hashes from the system and attempting to recover the original passwords.
+In phase 2, I focused on password cracking by extracting password hashes from the system and attempting to recover the original passwords.

 I used Hashcat to perform dictionary attacks with the rockyou.txt wordlist.
 In addition, I applied rule-based and hybrid attacks based on hints provided in the task.
 These methods allowed me to efficiently identify common password patterns and weak passwords.